rbtcollins/bitnami-docker/redmine.md

 ## Prerequisites

-### Before you begin
+### Container engine environment

-Follow the instructions on the [Before You Begin](https://cloud.google.com/container-engine/docs/before-you-begin) page to set up your Container Engine environment.
+Follow the instructions in the Google [Before You Begin](https://cloud.google.com/container-engine/docs/before-you-begin) guide to set up your Container Engine environment.

 ### Download the configuration files